Sales Tax Credit For Automobile Destroyed By Catastrophic Event

 The consumer must apply to the Revenue Division's Tax Credits/Special Refunds Section in writing with information supporting the claim for credit.
 This information must include:

-Any other information as shall be required by the Director of the Department of Finance and Administration as necessary to issue the credit voucher.
+Any other information required by the Director of the Department of Finance and Administration as necessary to issue the credit voucher.

 All claims must be made in writing and filed within one (1) year from the date the vehicle was first registered.
 The credit voucher shall be valid for six (6) months from the date of issuance and may only be used by the consumer to whom it was issued.
 In no event shall a cash refund be given for the sales tax credit voucher.